-(A) Pre-employment inquiries regarding an applicant's availability for work on certain days and times shall not be used as a pretext for ascertaining the applicant's religious creed, disability, or medical condition.
-Nor shall such inquiry be used to evade the requirement of reasonable accommodation.
-Where reasonably related to the normal business requirements of the job in question, inquiries as to the availability for work on certain days and times are permissible.
+(B) Pre-employment inquiries regarding an applicant's availability for work on certain days and times shall not be used to ascertain the applicant's religious creed, disability, or medical condition.
+Where there is a business necessity, inquiries as to the availability for work on certain days and times are permissible.